-UPR Follow Up: Monitoring and Advocacy Actions UPR recommendation on children's rights Monitoring Action Advocacy Action 1.
+UPR Follow Up: Monitori ng and Advocacy Actions UPR recommendation on children's rights Monitoring Action Advocacy Action 1.
 Child labour To consider fostering national strategies to combat child labour and promote decent work 2.
-Child marriage To intensify its efforts to protect children from early and forced marriages.)
+Child marriage To intensify its efforts to protect children from early and forced marriages.
 3. Violence against children Recommends to take appropriate measures to address violence against children.
-Child poverty and mortality To implement the recommendations of the CRC in order to guarantee the rights of homeless children 5.
-Children and HIV/AIDS To consider strengthening programs to fight and prevent HIV/AIDS, with special attention to women and children.
+4. Child poverty and mortality To implement the recommendations of the CRC in order to guarantee the rights of homeless children Children and HIV/AIDS To consider strengthening programs to fight and prevent HIV/AIDS, with special attention to women and children.
 6. Children and war To timely cooperate with the monitoring mechanism based on Security Council resolution 1612 (2005) to adopt concrete measures to prevent and punish all kinds of recruitment or use of children in armed conflict.

 7. Lack of access to education To continue its efforts to improve and ensure access to education for all children and to include human rights teaching in school programs.

-al exploitation and icking of children Committe Child, ens trafficking sexual exp be better better me engaged i nmended by the tee on the Rights of the sure that the law against g of human beings and ploitation of children implemented and take easures to protect girls in domestic work from c exploitation and ouse.
-To review legislatior them bot internatio area of th nile justice w its domestic n and practice, to bring th in compliance with its onal obligations in the ne rights of the child, in r regarding k he protection against kidnapping and trafficking, and s ti a f c f f d a n F the juvenile justice system including through providing adequate separate facilities of corresponding capacity for juveniles in detention or prison and adopting specific measures for the protection of their numan rights.
+8. Sexual exploitation and trafficking of children As recommended by the Committee on the Rights of the Child, ensure that the law against trafficking of human beings and sexual exploitation of children be better implemented and take better measures to protect girls engaged in domestic work from economic exploitation and sexual abuse.
+9. Juvenile justice To review its domestic legislation and practice, to bring them both in compliance with its international obligations in the area of the rights of the child, in particular regarding i. the protection against kidnapping and trafficking, and the juvenile justice ...
+11. system including through providing adequate separate facilities of corresponding capacity for juveniles in detention or prison and adopting specific measures for the protection of their human rights.